DrCoolio/AccumuBot/README.md

 # AccumuBot
-A coin accumulation bot for the pro's.
+A coin accumulation bot for the professionals.